JetBrains/Refasmer/README.md

 Reference assembly contains only type definition and method signatures with no method bodies.

+> [!IMPORTANT]
-Note that `--omit-non-api-types` performs a nontrivial transformation on the resulting assembly.
+> Note that `--omit-non-api-types` performs a nontrivial transformation on the resulting assembly.
 Normally, a reference assembly should include any types participating as private members of any value type, because this is up to the spec.
-However, in some cases, it is possible to omit these types from the reference assembly, because they are not part of the public API, while preserving the value type semantics.
-In these cases, Refasmer is able to remove these types from the assembly, sometimes emitting synthetic fields in the output type, to preserve semantics, such as:
+However, in some cases, it is possible to omit these types from the reference assembly, because they are not part of the public API, while preserving some of the value type semantics.
+In these cases, Refasmer is able to remove these types from the assembly, sometimes emitting synthetic fields in the output type.
+This will preserve the difference of empty and non-empty struct types, but will not preserve the type blittability (i.e. some types after refasming might obtain the ability to follow the `: unmanaged` constraint, even if they were unable before refasming).
-- a value type with non-empty field list should always have non-empty field list, even if all the fields are private,
-- a value type's fields, even private ones, control whether the type can be considered as `unmanaged` or not (and thus whether it can fulfill in the corresponding generic constraint).

 ## Examples: